nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221017030519/README.md

         - make sure cards are linked to kb files they came from
       - explore those cards and add links
       - clean up *some* of the empty zettel issues
+    - ideas for pass 2
+      - video notes in commits that have "start/end of ippxyz video asdfjkl"
+        - check day boundaries
+        - associate with streamers
+        - add boxes to retired boxes and associate with files

 - procedure
   - start on first day